xamarin/xamarin-macios/docs/website/mmp-errors.md

 Alternatively, enable the managed [linker](https://docs.microsoft.com/xamarin/mac/deploy-test/linker) to remove unused APIs, including (in most cases) the new ones which require the specified library.
 However, this will not work if your project requires APIs introduced in a newer SDK than the one your Xcode provides.

-As a last straw solution, use an older version of Xamarin.Mac that does not require these new SDKs to be present during the build process.
+As a last-straw solution, use an older version of Xamarin.Mac that does not require these new SDKs to be present during the build process.

 # MM1xxx: file copy / symlinks (project related)